amalthomas111/atac-seq/README.md

 # atac-seq
-This repository contains for codes for atac-seq processing
+This repository contains codes for atac-seq processing